mmistakes/made-mistakes-jekyll/_source/support/index.md

 ## Shower Me with Gifts

-And if sending cash or Bitcoins isn't your thing, I have an outdated Amazon Wish List you can peruse.
+And if following me on social media or sending money isn't your thing, I have an Amazon Wish List you can peruse.
 Perhaps there is something cheap listed you'd like to gift me...

 <div class="inline">
   <a href="http://amzn.com/w/1K58RT2NS0SDP" onclick="ga('send', 'event', 'link', 'click', 'Amazon Wish List');" class="btn" target="_blank">Amazon Wish List</a>